 Click on department name to view staff.

-Refer to the Business Office for all personnel purchases, grant information and PCard guidelines, rules and regulations.
+Refer to the Business Office for all personnel purchases and PCard guidelines, rules and regulations.
 For more information, call the Business office at 863-956-8604.

 The Customer Service department provides information for people who would like to utilize the resources at the CREC in some way to benefit their personal or organizational goals.
 Our support team looks forward to serving our community in whatever way that we can.
 Take a moment to find out what the CREC can offer you!
-For more information, call Sarah White at 863-956-8632.
+For more information, call Sarah McCoy at 863.956.8632.

 The Facilities Operations department is responsible for maintaining the facilities infrastructure at the Citrus Research and Education Center.